 Switch off oven and leave cake in with door close for 30 minutes.
 Then remove cake from the oven and cool on the wire rack for 30 minutes to 1 hour more.
 Then transfer to a foil cake container with a plastic serving plate mat.
-Decorate with chocolates, quatered fig, and a stem of rosemary plus a pinch.
+Decorate with chocolates, quartered fig, and a stem of rosemary plus a pinch.

-You do need to check the consistency of the batter; if too running add more flour.
+Note: You do need to check the consistency of the batter; if too running add more flour.
 You might want to frost your cake.
 I like it just with decoration.